IM-Deane/crwn-clothing/README.md

 ## Version History:

+**Version 0.1.4:**

+Refactored the shop.component to utilize the promise-based data fetching pattern.

+Previously, we were using the observer/observable pattern.
+Although both of these methods work, the course wanted to highlight that there are other ways to get data from Firebase.

+An interesting difference between these two patterns is that the observer pattern will update our shop page whenever new items are added to the database.
+This is because the observer is always watching for new events during the lifecycle of the component.

+In contrast, the promise pattern will only update the data when the component re-renders.

+This tradeoff is something to keep in mind for future applications.

+**Version 0.1.3:**

-**Version 0.1.3:** Refactored the shop.data.js into a collection on Firebase.
+Refactored the shop.data.js into a collection on Firebase.
 This allows us (or another team member) to easily update the store's products from the Firestore.

 Also implemented a loading state spinner that is utilized while the application is fetching data from the database.